What Triggers an Arthritis Flare?

 Uncontrolled uric acid levels trigger crystals to form in and around the joints, causing inflammation and pain in people with gout.
 Medications can control uric acid levels and over time reduce or eliminate gout flares.

 When you first start taking urate-lowering medications — such as allopurinol, febuxostat or pegloticase — you may have an increase in flares because of the sudden changes in uric acid levels in your blood.
 “A common sign that long-term gout therapies are actually working is a worsening of disease.
 That’s why we use colchicine and other anti-inflammatory medications to manage flares when we initiate uric acid-lowering therapy,” says Dr. Shanahan.

 Consuming high-purine foods like shellfish or beer, becoming dehydrated, experiencing sudden changes in kidney function, or local trauma to a joint (like stubbing your big toe) can also trigger flares.
 Taking urate-lowering medicines should lessen the likelihood of having a flare due to these triggers.

 Flare Awareness Develops with Experience

 Regardless of how a flare is defined or triggered in RA, OA, gout or PsA, experts agree that being aware of how your body feels and how to manage a flare is the best method for limiting the damage it can cause.
 Understanding your own personal flare triggers comes with experience and can certainly help with flare management.
-(Get resources to help manage chronic pain and cope with flares with the free Vim app.)
+(Get resources to help manage chronic pain and cope with flares with our pain resources.)

 Dr. Shanahan has another piece of advice, “It does help for patients to track their flares, such as in a diary or journal.
 Not all flares require medical attention, but recurrent mild flares may indicate a suboptimal control of their disease.”
 If you don’t already have a flare plan with your doctor, call them on first signs of a flare so you can adjust your treatment and gain control of your disease.